5 Best Spots for Snorkeling in Menorca

 Cove in Menorca| ©Joao Branco

-It is very close to the Favàrtix lighthouse, in the north of Menorca, and therefore, it is a virgin area very little frequented by tourists.
-There you will be able to enjoy a rocky landscape that seems to be taken from another planet and in its rocky bay you will find little depth, so you will be able to see closely the species devouring the posidonia that they have around them.
+It is very close to the Favàrtix lighthouse, in the north of Menorca, and is therefore an unspoiled area rarely visited by tourists.
+There you can enjoy a rocky landscape that looks like something from another planet, and in its rocky bay you will find shallow waters, so you can see the species devouring the posidonia around them up close.

-It is best to explore it on a day with little wind to make sure that the rocks do not pose any danger.
+It is best to explore it on a day when there is little wind to ensure that the rocks do not pose any danger.

-Book a boat trip to the coves in the north of Menorca
+Book a boat trip around the coves of northern Menorca

-5. Get into the nature with an excursion and snorkeling in the Cueva de los Ingleses
+5. Immerse yourself in nature with an excursion and snorkeling in the Cueva de los Ingleses

 Snorkeling in caves| ©Jakob Owens